Char-Hunt/Char-Hunt/README.md

 I excel at finding solutions for complex problems, delivering customer care excellence, and facilitating efficiencies, accountability, and results.
 I have diverse experience in information security, network access privileges, data integrity and governance, incident management, compliance management, financial systems administration and accounting applications analysis, and also business requirements.
 I am a naturally inquisitive learner and collaborative IT ally, with a passion for strategic problem solving and creatively aligning compliance programs with business objectives.
 I value exchanging insights, trends, and resources relevant to navigating change, on our own terms.

-- 🔭 I’m currently working on Technical Editing and Writing, Customer Success, InfoSec, Risk Audit, and Cybersecurity.
+- 🔭 I’m currently working on Technical Editing and Writing, Training/Educational programs, InfoSec, Risk Audit, and Cybersecurity.
 - 👨‍💻 I'm an IT security advocate specializing in security audit/risk assessment/evaluation, user engagement, emerging technologies, education & awareness, and security policy development.
 - 🌱 I’m currently exploring python, linux, vae, gan systems, gai and ml concepts.
 - 👯 I’m looking to collaborate on progamming tools.
 Think LM, long context, fine tuning.